-- Drugs or medications prescribed solely for cosmetic purposes - Patent or over-the-counter medicines, including non-prescription contraceptive jellies, ointments, foams, condoms, etc,. even if prescribed by your provider - Medicines not requiring a written prescription (except insulin and smoking cessation drugs as previously described) - Experimental or investigational drugs - Any special food or diet items - When a generic equivalent is available for a brand name drug, only generic drugs are covered unless it is medically necessary to receive the non-generic equivalent.
-The physician must submit a prior authorization request explaining why the generic equivalent cannot be used. - Drugs used for the treatment of sexual or erectile dysfunction, unless one of these drugs is used to treat a condition other than sexual or erectile dysfunction and is medically necessary. - Prescriptions for drugs and medicines which have not received the marketing approval of the U.S. Food and Drug Administration (FDA).
-However, coverage for drugs and medicines which have received FDA approval for marketing for one or more uses will not be denied on the basis that they are being prescribed for an off-label use if the following conditions are met: - o The drug is approved by the FDA;
+- Patent or over-the-counter medicines without a prescription, including nonprescription contraceptive jellies, ointments, foams, condoms, etc., except drugs, supplies and devices for the treatment of phenylketonuria (PKU), Severe Mental Illness (SMI) and Severe Emotional Disturbance (SED).
+Over-thecounter FDA-approved contraceptive drugs, devices and products are covered. - Medicines not requiring a written prescription (except insulin, diabetic testing supplies and smoking cessation drugs) - Experimental or investigational drugs - Any special food or diet items - When a generic equivalent is available for a brand name drug, only generic drugs are covered unless it is medically necessary to receive the non-generic equivalent.
+The prescriber must indicate "dispense as written" or "no substitutions" on the prescription.
+A higher co-payment will apply.
+The prescriber may need to submit a prior authorization request explaining why the generic equivalent cannot be used. - Drugs used for the treatment of sexual or erectile dysfunction, unless one of these drugs is used to treat a condition other than sexual or erectile dysfunction and is medically necessary.

-- The drug is prescribed by a Plan Provider to treat a life-threatening condition or for a chronic and seriously debilitating condition, - The drug is Medically Necessary to treat the condition, and; - The drug is recognized by a specified pharmaceutical professional publication for treatment of the life-threatening or chronic and seriously debilitating conditions.
+- Prescriptions for drugs and medicines which have not received the marketing approval of the U.S. Food and Drug Administration (FDA).
+However, coverage for drugs and medicines which have received FDA approval for marketing for one or more uses will not be denied on the basis that they are being prescribed for an off-label use if the following conditions are met: - The drug is approved by the FDA; - The drug is prescribed by a Plan Provider to treat a life- threatening condition or for a chronic and seriously debilitating condition; - The drug is Medically Necessary to treat the condition, and; - The drug is recognized by a specified pharmaceutical professional publication for treatment of the lifethreatening or chronic and seriously debilitating conditions.